-- Last-minute editorial changes allowed, but should not be substantive or too extensive. - Else, must get OK from AD, WG chair. - This process can involve a fair amount of work & time - AT LEAST 48 hours! - All listed authors must sign off on final document - Authors should take it seriously review the entire document, not just the diffs. - Your last chance to avoid enrollment in the Errata Hall of Infamy!
+- Last-minute editorial changes allowed, but should not be substantive or too extensive. - Else, we request approval from the Area Director. - This process can involve a fair amount of work & time - AT LFAST 48 hours! - Each listed author approves the document before publication.
+Approvals are tracked on AUTH48 page (link from the queue page). - Authors should take it seriously review the entire document, not just the diffs. - Your last chance to avoid enrollment in the Errata Hall of Infamy!